Sayama0310/toy_shell/README.md

 ToySh has the following built-in commands:

 - `cd` : Change directory.
     - `cd` : No argument is specified, change to the home directory.
     - `cd -` : Change to the previous directory.
     - `cd <dir>` : Change to the specified directory.

 - `exit` : Exit ToySh.
     - `exit` : Exit ToySh with status code 0.
     - `exit <status>` : Exit ToySh with the specified status code.

+### Pipeline

+ToySh supports pipelines.
+You can use the pipe operator `|` to connect the standard output of one command to the standard input of another command.

 ## Development Environment